 You have a change of pace during your second week.
 You’ve chosen to head out with the community nursing team.
 The nursing team are welcoming and eager to talk to you about how nursing differs between your two countries.

-You travel out to a village to provide care for villagers who can’t get to the hospital, like the elderly and those who can’t afford the transport.
+You travel to a village to care for villagers who can’t get to the hospital, such as the elderly and those who can’t afford transport.

-Like your time in A&E, you see a lot of patients with advanced conditions and this helps you connect the dots between a lack of primary care in the community and late presentation in the hospital
+Like your time in A&E, you see a lot of patients with advanced conditions, which helps you connect the dots between a lack of primary care in the community and late presentation in the hospital.

-You spend time with lots of different patients, offering advice and assessments under supervision.
-You feel yourself becoming more confident taking blood pressure manually — not something you have to do much of back at home.
+You spend time with many different patients, offering advice and assessments under supervision.
+You become more confident taking blood pressure manually — not something you have to do much of back home.

 After placement:

 You’ve been throwing yourself into the twice-weekly local language lessons in the house.
-You learn some basic phrases, but also some clinical terms to help you get by in the hospital.
-You notice that if you make an effort to speak to people in their language — even if it’s clumsily — doors start to open for you.
+You learn basic phrases and clinical terms to help you get by in the hospital.
+You notice that if you try to speak to people in their language — even if that means you do so clumsily.
+Doors begin to open for you based on your efforts.

 Weekend 2: Cape Coast

 It’s the weekend again, and you and your housemates decided to dig into Ghana’s rich culture and history.
-You take a trip over to Cape Coast, as it has incredible historical significance.
+You take a trip to Cape Coast, which has incredible historical significance.

-You visit the Ghana National Museum on Slavery and Freedom, learning about the role Ghana played in the slave trade, and about Cape Coast’s history more generally.
-You also visit the huge fort along the coast that was at the centre of the atrocities.
+You visit the Ghana National Museum on Slavery and Freedom, learn about Ghana's role in the slave trade, and more generally explore Cape Coast’s history.
+You also visit the massive fort along the coast that was at the centre of the atrocities.

-In the afternoon, you head to the coast’s white sand beaches to decompress, then head back to your hotel for a meal and a couple of drinks.
+In the afternoon, you head to the coast’s white sand beaches to decompress, then return to your hotel for a meal and a few drinks.

 Week 3: OBG